nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 96
 00:05:38,932 --> 00:05:44,672
-[SPEAKER_03]: Which that works differently for just not like how it is with the medical where we just set that date and
+[SPEAKER_03]: Which that works differently for just not like how it is with the medical where we just set that date

 97
 00:05:44,652 --> 00:05:50,089